FarronF/limerick-council-meetings/meetings/2020/01/08-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 11th December 2019.md

 An update on the provision of a site for a new graveyard in Abbeyfeale was requested and

-the Director stated that the matter is progressing.--- 9
+the Director stated that the matter is progressing.
+---
+9

 Discussion also took place on Lee’s Cross junction and the Senior Executive Engineer noted